Metrological detection of entanglement generated by non-Gaussian operations: Realistic detection of non-Gaussian entanglement

 \subsection{Discretization of sampled data}

-We need to obtain experimentally the FI and the variances associated to the local displacement generators $\text{Var}(\hat{p}_{A/B})$ in order to compute the entanglement witness $E$ of Equation \eqref{Ent1}.
+The FI and the variances associated to the local displacement generators $\text{Var}(\hat{p}_{A/B})$ have to be measured experimentally in order to compute the entanglement witness $E$ of Equation \eqref{Ent1}.
 The variances are directly obtained measuring the phase quadratures with homodyne detection.
 Estimating the FI experimentally from discrete outcomes, in contrast with the theoretical computation that assumes a continuum of outcomes, relies on the computation of a statistical distance --the Hellinger distance-- between a reference probability distribution and the parameter-dependent one \cite{Strobel2014}.
 The squared Hellinger distance between a parameter-dependent probability distribution $\mathcal{P}(x_{A},x_{B}\vert \theta)$ and a reference $\mathcal{P}(x_{A},x_{B}\vert 0)$ is defined as

 The Taylor expansion of the squared Hellinger distance to second order yields \cite{Strobel2014}

 with $F\equiv F(\hat{\rho}_{A B}, \hat{H})$ the FI.
 Thus, a quadratic fit is enough to calculate the FI.